GAN-based Vertical Federated Learning for Label Protection in Binary Classification: Related Work

 \section{Related Work}

-\textbf{SplitNN-driven Vertical Partitioning Model.} SplitNN allows multiple participants to have the same batch of samples but different features and to learn the same distributed model without sharing data \cite{gupta2018distributed,vepakomma2018split,ceballos2020splitnn}.
-In SplitNN, each passive party trains a partial neural network locally.
-The layer at which the active and passive parties share information (gradients from the active party and prediction from the passive parties) is called the cut layer.
-At the cut layer of SplitNN, each participant trains a fixed portion of the neural network locally and passes the intermediate results to the active party.
-The active party then aggregates intermediate results and implements backward propagation to update the local parameter of each participant.
-There are various aggregation methods, such as element-wise average, element-wise maximum, element-wise sum, element-wise multiplication, concatenation, or non-linear transformation \citep{ceballos2020splitnn}.
+\textbf{SplitNN-driven Vertical Partitioning.} SplitNN enables multiple participants to train a distributed model without sharing their data and encrypting intermediate results \cite{gupta2018distributed, vepakomma2018split, ceballos2020splitnn}.
+In SplitNN, each passive participant trains a partial neural network locally, and the layer at which the label and non-label participants share information is called the cut layer.
+At the cut layer of SplitNN, each non-label party trains a fixed portion of the neural network locally and shares intermediate results with the label party.
+The label party then aggregates these intermediate results and implements backward propagation to update the local parameters of each non-label party.
+There are several methods of aggregation, such as element-wise average, element-wise maximum, element-wise sum, element-wise multiplication, concatenation, and non-linear transformation \cite{ceballos2020splitnn}.

-\textbf{Label protection via random gradient perturbation.} To alleviate label information leakage through intermediate gradients at the cut layer, one solution is adding randomness to the intermediate gradients which have been used in HFL \citep{abadi2016deep,geyer2017differentially,hu2020personalized}. \textbf{Marvell} \citep{li2021label} is a random perturbation technique and can be applied to binary classification problems.
-Marvell protects the label privacy by perturbing the intermediate gradients.
-It aims to find the optimal zero-centered Gaussian perturbations to minimize the sum of KL divergences between the two perturbed distributions, under a budget constraint on the amount of perturbation added:
+\textbf{Label privacy protection via random gradient perturbation.} To address the issue of LLG through intermediate gradients at the cut layer, one possible solution is to introduce randomness to the intermediate gradients, which has been utilized in HFL \cite{abadi2016deep,geyer2017differentially,hu2020personalized}. \textbf{Marvell} \cite{li2021label} is a random perturbation approach specifically designed for binary classification tasks.
+Marvell protects label privacy by perturbing the intermediate gradients and aims to find the optimal zero-centered Gaussian perturbations that minimize the sum of KL divergences between two perturbed distributions, while adhering to a budget constraint on the amount of perturbation added:

-where $W^{(k)}=\mathcal{N}(0, \Sigma_k)$, $k=0,1$, are the Gaussian perturbations added to class 0 and class 1, $\tilde P^k$ is the distribution of perturbed intermediate gradients from $k$ after convolution with the Gaussian noise $W^{(k)}$ for $k=0,1$, and $C$ is the budget for how much random perturbation Marvell is allowed to add.
-As the intermediate gradients with different labels become less distinguishable, intuitively, the difficulty for attackers to infer labels from gradients also increases.
+where $\tilde{\mathbb P}^k$ is the distribution of perturbed intermediate gradients from $k$ after convolution with the Gaussian noise $W^{(k)}=\mathcal{N}(0, \boldsymbol{\Sigma}_k)$, $k=0,1$, p is the weight and P is the budget for how much random perturbation Marvell is allowed to add.
+As the intermediate gradients with different labels become less distinguishable, it becomes more difficult for attackers to infer labels from gradients.